bboriss/MERN-BikeToursNewYork/README.md

 ## General info
 This project is a simple Bike Tours Displayer.
 It fetches data from MongoDB Atlas Sample Training Collection (sample_training.trips).
-It requires basic authentication and authorization.
+It requires basic authentication.
 If user wants to see tour details and map with instructions, first has to login.
-Before logging in, registration should be done through the service like POSTMAN, Talend API Tester or some other service that represents api.
-Authentication is done using JWT package.

 ## Prerequisites
 * MongoBD